x06lan/mdbook/src/computer-science/operating-system/operating-system.md

   * of processes that complete their execution per time unit
 * Turnaround time
   * amount of time to execute a particular process
-  * Completion Time – Arrival Time
+  * turnaround time = completion time – arrival time
 * Waiting time
   * amount of time a process has been waiting in the ready queue
-  * Turn Around Time – Burst Time
+  * waiting time = turnaround time  –  burst time
 * Response time
   * amount of time it takes from when a request was submitted until the first response is produce
+  * response time = start time – arrival time

 CPU scheduling decisions may take place when a process: